Here are some key web design trends to consider if you’re planning a new website over the next 12 months.

 Consider your users as these techniques do not currently have complete browser support

 Web design has been dominated over the last few years with crisp, hard angular UI.
 In 2017 there has been a move towards more rounded UI design lead by apps including Skype, Facebook and Twitter.
 Expect to see more rounded design in 2018 with websites like digitalasset.com building greater visual unification between apps and websites.

 Minimalist design is a style that’s ever present.
 With notable companies including Apple and Airbnb adopting the approach in 2016 it’s safe to say they were ahead of the curve.
 So why should you consider the less is more aesthetic?
-Our Top UX trends to look out for in 2018 blog post looks at why simple design helps focuses users with their goals.
-A minimalist approach will also lead to a streamlined design language.
+A minimalist approach will lead to a streamlined design language.
 This will improve performance as less design assets mean faster loading times.
 See tinkerwatches.com for a contemporary take on a minimalist website.

 Key messaging above the scroll